issp-center-dev/Moller/sample/moller/hphi/AFH-chain/README.md

 ## What's this sample?

-This is an example of `moller` with [HPhi](https://github.com/issp-center-dev/HPhi), which is an open-source software package for performing the exact diagonalization method for quantum many-body problem.
+This is an example of `moller` with [HPhi](https://github.com/issp-center-dev/HPhi), which is an open-source software package for performing the exact diagonalization method for quantum many-body problems.
-In this example, we will calculate the sysmtem size dependence of the excitation gap $\Delta$ of the $S=1/2$ (`2S_1` directory) and $S=1$ (`2S_2`) antiferromagnetic Heisenberg chain under the periodic boundary condition.
+In this example, we will calculate the system size dependence of the excitation gap $\Delta$ of the $S=1/2$ (`2S_1` directory) and $S=1$ (`2S_2`) antiferromagnetic Heisenberg chain under the periodic boundary condition.
-By using `moller`, calculations with different systems sizes are performed in parallel.
+By using `moller`, calculations with different system sizes are performed in parallel.
 This is corresponding to [section 1.4](https://issp-center-dev.github.io/HPhi/manual/develop/tutorial/en/html/zero_temperature/spin_chain.html) of the official tutorial.

 ## Preparation